Can AirLink help protect drivers from dangerous dust storms?

 “Dust storms are not just dangerous to drivers.
 The particulate matter in them is dangerous to breathe, and can even contain the fungus that causes valley fever, a serious lung infection,” Ken said.
 And with climate change, experts like Ken expect that dust storms will become even more severe and more frequent.

 The problem, Ken realized, was the lack of reliable observational data sources.
 Radar often misses dust storm conditions, surface observations are sparse, and satellite is often useless due to clouds.
 What Phoenix needed was a network or real-time ground observation sources.
 Such observational data would give transportation safety officials a longer window to warn drivers and others in the path of the storm.

-“My idea was to put lots of particulate matter sensors out to detect sudden changes in PM10 and send alerts to transportation authorities,” Ken said.
+“My idea was to put lots of particulate matter monitors out to detect sudden changes in PM10 and send alerts to transportation authorities,” Ken said.

-He started using low cost particulate matter sensors with Arduino and Raspberry Pi.
-The sensors took observations every minute and passed them on to the Cloud.
+He started using low cost particulate matter monitors with Arduino and Raspberry Pi.
+The monitors took observations every minute and passed them on to the Cloud.

-And now, along comes Davis’s AirLink air quality sensor.
+And now, along comes Davis’s AirLink air quality monitor.
 Ken was quick to order his.
-He was pleased to find that AirLink not only reports PM2.5 and PM10, which covers the size of many dust and sand particles, it also reports the concentration of smaller particles in PM1 readings – something most other consumer air quality sensors don’t do.
+He was pleased to find that AirLink not only reports PM2.5 and PM10, which covers the size of many dust and sand particles, it also reports the concentration of smaller particles in PM1 readings – something most other consumer air quality monitors don’t do.